RaRa-digiLab/enb-curator/docs/columns.md

 A regular expression is used to extract the place of the original edition from the original version note field (e. g. `Tartu : Eesti Kirjanduse Selts, 1933` -> `Eesti Kirjanduse Selts`).
 See also fields original_distribution_year and original_distribution_place.

-## language_control NB ümber nimetada!!
+## language

-*str: Language code of the work as marked in the control field of the record*
+*str: Main language of the work as marked in the control field of the record*

 **MARC source**: 008

-Languages are marked with three letter codes from the MARC code list for languages (mostly overlaps with ISO standard): [https://www.loc.gov/marc/languages/language_name.html](https://www.loc.gov/marc/languages/language_name.html)
+Languages are marked with three letter codes from the MARC code list(mostly overlaps with the ISO standard): [https://www.loc.gov/marc/languages/language_name.html](https://www.loc.gov/marc/languages/language_name.html)

-## language NB ümber nimetada!!
+## language_additional

 *str: Language code of the work as marked in the relevant data field of the record*

 **MARC source**: 041\$a

+The language_additional field is used if the work contains more than one language (parallel text, summaries etc.).
+In the case of translated works, in which the field contains the target language (see language_original for the source language).
+Detailed comments about the entries can be found in the language_note field.

+Languages are marked with three letter codes from the MARC code list (mostly overlaps with the ISO standard): [https://www.loc.gov/marc/languages/language_name.html](https://www.loc.gov/marc/languages/language_name.html)

+## language_original

+*str: Original language of the work*

+**MARC soruce**: 041\$h

+In the case of translated works, the source language is marked on the language _original field (see language_additional for the target language).

+Languages are marked with three letter codes from the MARC code list(mostly overlaps with the ISO standard): [https://www.loc.gov/marc/languages/language_name.html](https://www.loc.gov/marc/languages/language_name.html)

+## language_note

+*str: Comments about the use of the language and language_additional fields*

+**MARC source**: 546\$a

+Textual information on the language(s) of the work.